 What happens if your house is sold at a foreclosure auction for less than the amount you owe on your mortgage?
 In many states, your lender can come after you for the difference.

-Some states have laws that prohibit deficiency judgments and protect borrowers from having to pay a lender for losses following a foreclosure sale.
+Some states have a law that prohibits a deficiency judgment, which protects borrowers from having to pay the bank for its loss following a foreclosure sale.

 Recourse vs. Non-Recourse Loans in Foreclosure

-Learn about the differences between recourse and non-recourse loans, and why it's important to find out what type of mortgage loan you have when you're facing foreclosure.
+Learn why it's important to find out what type of mortgage loan you have when you're facing foreclosure.

 Income Tax Liability for Deficiencies